david-cortes/contextualbandits/README.md

 * Rejection Sampling (see [2])
 * Doubly-Robust Policy Evaluation (see [9])

 Most of the methods here can work with streaming data by fitting them to the data in batches if the base classifier has a `partial_fit` method.
 They otherwise require to be refit to all the historic data every time they are updated.
 In batch training mode, methods based on bootstrapping approximate resamples either through setting random weights or through including each observation a number of times ~ Poisson(1) (see documentation for details).

-Also included is a basic stochastic logistic regression classifier (`StochasticLogisticRegression`) which can use AdaGrad or RMSProp as optimization algorithm instead of gradient descent, to go along with the online metaheuristics from here.
+Also included is a linear regression class (`contextualbandits.linreg.LinearRegression`) which keeps the matrices used for the closed-form solution and updates them incrementally when calling `partial_fit` - the advantage being that fitting it in batches leads to the same result as fitting it to all data - in order to go along with the batch/streaming methods from `contextualbandits.online`.

 ![image](plots/bibtex_results.png "bibtex_simulation")